 - Praslin to La Digue, the ferry takes 20 minutes and costs around 15€ (17$) one way and 30€ (34$) return/ per person.

-- For those coming to La Digue Island on a day trip, when you get out of the ferry, you’ll see some bike rental places so just rent one and explore the island at your leisure.
+If you are coming to La Digue Island on a day trip, you’ll spot few bike rental stands when you get out of the ferry, so feel free to rent one and explore the island at your leisure.

-The most affordable options in Seychelles are self-catering villas with a sleeping area, a kitchen, a bathroom and a terrace.
-There are lots of accommodation choices around La Digue Island, the majority in the proximity of the ferry terminal.
+The most affordable options in Seychelles are self-catering villas with a sleeping area, a kitchen, a bathroom, and a terrace.
+There are lots of accommodation choices around La Digue Island, the majority in the ferry terminal’s proximity.

 We stayed at Orchid Self Catering Apartment, near the many restaurants & takeaways, the souvenir shops, near the beaches and the ferry.
-The size of the rooms was great, kitchen facilities pretty good and the terrace cosy and intimate.
-Everything we needed for a few days spent on La Digue Island.
+The apartment’s size was great, the kitchen facilities were pretty good, and the terrace cozy and intimate—everything we needed for the days spent on La Digue Island.

-A long beach, easy to access, passing by many guesthouses.
-The beach is perfect for families, with fine sand, plenty of shadow, bars and restaurants just nearby.
-Snorkelling and swimming are excellent in this area.
+This beautiful long beach, with fine sand and plenty of shadows, is easy to access.
+The beach is perfect for families, close to many guesthouses, with bars and restaurants just nearby.
+Snorkeling and swimming are excellent in this area.

-Another unique beach in Seychelles, on L’Union Estate property, with plenty of cedar trees, beautiful water and massive rocks, makes the perfect spot for taking great photos.
+Another unique beach in Seychelles, Anse aux Cedres, is also situated on L’Union Estate property.
+With plenty of cedar trees, beautiful water, and massive rocks, the beach guarantees the perfect spot for taking great photos.
 Swimming is dangerous here since the currents can be very tough, but the beach is mostly deserted.

-A remote and very isolated beach, in the south of the island, accessible only on foot via the sea at low tide from Anse Source d’Argent.
+In the south of the island, accessible only on foot via the sea at low tide from Anse Source d’Argent, you’ll discover the beautiful Anse Bonnet Carré.
 Be vigilant as the rocks can be slippery and wet.